Please seek our permission to keep pets such as dogs, 'exotic' pets and animals such as chickens.

 - Not cause a nuisance or danger to people or other animals

-- Not be permitted to cause damage to property or communal areas
+- Not cause damage to property or communal areas

-- Be kept in adequate pen, tank or cage
+- Where appropriate, to be kept in an adequate pen, tank or cage

 - Farm animals – unless the resident can prove they can make adequate provision in the garden